idanmel/hahimur/README.md

 - Match predictions
-  - See a blank page with no predictions
+  - See a blank page with no predictions ✅
-  - See one friend's prediction
+  - See one friend's prediction ✅
-  - See multiple friend predictions
+  - See multiple friend predictions ✅
-  - If the game is not scored yet, show a blank score
+  - If the game is not scored yet, show zero points
   - If the game is scored, show the score for each prediction
   - Order by friend name